 Adventurer, natural history TV presenter, public speaker and author

 One of television’s busiest presenters, BAFTA award-winning wildlife expert Steve Backshall has been passionate about the wild world ever since he could crawl.
-This year, Steve’s brand new TV expedition series will be broadcasting on BBC Two in April and the full 10 part series on UKTV Dave in July.
-Steve will also be presenting Hedgehog A&E with Brian May on Channel 5 this April and co-presenting Blue Planet Live in March 2019 on BBC One with Liz Bonnin and Chris Packham.
+This year, Steve’s brand new TV Expedition series has broadcast on BBC Two and the full 10 part series will air on UKTV Dave in July.
+Steve has also presented Hedgehog A&E with Brian May on Channel 5 and has co-presented Blue Planet Live in March 2019 on BBC One with Liz Bonnin and Chris Packham.
 Earlier this year, Steve toured his Deadly 60 Live on Stage show in Australia and last year appeared on our screens presenting Deadly Dinosaurs and Monster Mountain for CBBC, as well as guest presenting Springwatch on BBC Two.